vippsas/vipps-partner-api/README.md

 **Please note:** The Management API, currently in development, will replace the Partner API.
-The Management API is for both partners and merchants, and will offer all the functionality in the Parnter API plus additional functionality.
+The Management API is for both partners and merchants, and will offer all the functionality in the Partner API plus additional functionality.
 See:
 [Management API](https://developer.vippsmobilepay.com/docs/APIs/management-api/).

 ## Getting started